izo0x90/snake-toy-vm/README.md

 # Snake toy VM

 A generalized toy virtual machine, assembler and debuger written in python.
-Intended as just a fun time waster over a few weekends for myself, but maybe there is some educational value to others?
+Intended as just a fun time waster over a few weekends for myself, and also somehow we dragged in [@zayfod](https://github.com/zayfod) into this too, but maybe there is some educational value to others?
-- Keeping things simple, illustrating basic ideas behind classical computing, emulation and vms.
-(Somehow we dragged in [@zayfod](https://github.com/zayfod) into this too, adding architectures)
+- Keeping things simple, illustrating basic ideas behind classical computing, emulation and VMs.
 - Modular
   - Allows for definition of custom assembly sytaxes
   - Swapping/ extending instruction sets